Do Go On - 334 - Pan Am Flight 73

 You know it would be terrible.

-He's just at the end doubted himself, said,
+He's just at the end doubted himself.

-wait, is this a suggestion or a question?
+Wait, is this a suggestion or a question?

-We missed our opportunity when we had an amazing singer,
+We missed our opportunity when we had an amazing singer, Michelle Brazier, on the podcast.

-We could do a musical, but we would just have to cast people as us.
+I think we could do a musical, but we would just have to cast people as us.

 Oh, that's good.